GNC-Pose: Geometry-Aware GNC-PnP for Accurate 6D Pose Estimation: Experiment

 All experiments are performed on a MacBook Pro equipped with an Apple M2 Pro CPU without any GPU acceleration.

 For each object, we randomly select 120 test images and exclude top–down views, which contain almost no distinctive features for reliable matching.

-To build a coarse alignment database, we render synthetic views of the CAD model by sweeping azimuth from $-180^\circ$ to $180^\circ$ at a fixed camera height of 1\,m, producing silhouettes and projected keypoints for coarse alignment.
+To build a coarse alignment database, we render synthetic views of the CAD model by sweeping azimuth from $-180^\circ$ to $180^\circ$ at a fixed camera height of 1\,m.
 Given an input RGB image, SIFT features are extracted and matched to the rendered views, Geometry-aware weights are computed by voxelizing the CAD model with a 5\,mm grid and normalizing the local support density.
 We initialize the pose using \texttt{solvePnPRansac}, then apply our GNC-PnP refinement with $\mu_0 = 5\cdot\mathrm{median}(r_i)$, decay factor $\gamma=0.5$, and final value $\mu_{\mathrm{final}}=0.5$.
 A final \texttt{solvePnPRefineLM} step further improves the pose estimate.

 The complete pipeline requires no training data or category-specific priors.